pateljannat/LMS-Docs/docs/index.md

 💬 Solve queries of your students using the discussion section.

-🏛 Group your students into classes to track their progress better
+🏛 Group your students into batches to track their progress better

 💻 Conduct live classes by integrating your zoom account with the LMS